ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 ### jQuery
 A simple project that takes a pre-built website and adding jQuery code to it to add styling, dynamic affects as the mouse moves over elements, and create a collapsible FAQ section.

+### To-Do App
+Using HTMl, CSS, and JavaScript, created a simple To-Do app that allows the user to add and remove tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>